PlatONnetwork/2023-Web3-Global-Startup-Competition/README.md

 #### c.
 Application Review

 - After applications end, we will screen all applicants and send confirmation emails to the qualified applicants starting from February 15.
+- How to join the participant channel?
+  Once your application becomes successful, we will whitelist the address(es) you provided in the registration form to claim the special credential in the form of a non-transferrable NFT, that will give you access to the exclusive participant channel on our discord community.
 - Individual contestants need to team up with contestants in the designated Discord channel ([Discord](https://discord.gg/KHmAj99fdE)) and submit the team information (the application form to be updated) before the specified deadline, failing which the contestant's qualification will be annulled.
 - Contestants who pass the screening will be invited to join our official Discord and TG groups, and the  subsequent arrangements and notices will be announced in the groups.
 - When submitting your application, be sure to provide the required information, and applications with clear information regarding the background, value, and implementation of the project will be preferred.